panch0r3d/nuclei-templates/README.md

   * apple_app_site.yaml - Used by IOS apps to map urls into an associated app...
 Can sometimes have some good endpoints
   * firebase_urls.yaml - Finding firebase database URLs for additional testing
   * connect-proxy.yaml - Still a work in progress but looking for open proxies using the connect method
+  * email-extraction.yaml - Extract email addresses from web pages and metadata from some files like pdf

 Please use responsibly :) and I'd love to know if you have any luck getting bounties with these or if you have any feedback / requests.